|

 Humanin is a relatively small protein comprising just 24 amino acids.
 Because it is so small, it is relatively easy for humanin to enter cells.
 Humanin is a functional peptide encoded by the human mitochondrial 16S rRNA gene, and it belongs to a class of proteins dubbed "neuroprotective peptides."
 In vivo, humanin mRNA is believed to be translated in the cytosol and not in the mitochondria.

-Humanin suppresses activation of the Bax protein.
-In its role as a cell death promoter, Bax targets mitochondria for destruction which eventually leads to cell death also known as apoptosis.
+The Humanin protein suppresses activation of the Bax protein.
+In its role as a cell death promoter, Bax targets mitochondria for destruction which eventually leads to cell death (apoptosis).

 Laboratory tests on rats show that humanin reduces blood glucose levels, possibly by improving insulin regulation of glucose levels.